LanD-FBK/prodigy-dataset/README.md

 # PRODIGy: a PROfile-based DIalogue Generation dataset

 Welcome to the PRODIGy repository!
-PRODIGy is a collection of dialogues, featured in the work titled **PRODIGy: a PROfile-based DIalogue Generation dataset**, in which each conversation is aligned with speaker profile representations, including language style, gender, and personality.
+PRODIGy is a collection of dialogues, featured in the work titled [**PRODIGy: a PROfile-based DIalogue Generation dataset**](https://arxiv.org/abs/2311.05195), in which each conversation is aligned with speaker profile representations, including language style, gender, and personality.

 ## Overview

-We created PRODIGy starting from the Cornell Movie Dialogs Corpus ([Cristian Danescu-Niculescu-Mizil and Lillian Lee, 2011](https://aclanthology.org/W11-0609/)), a dataset comprising dialogues between two speakers from movie scripts.
-In our work, we associated the characters with personality information, specifically the Myers–Briggs Type Indicator (MBTI) personality types, biography description and gender type.
+We created PRODIGy starting from the Cornell Movie Dialogs Corpus (Cristian Danescu-Niculescu-Mizil and Lillian Lee, 2011), a dataset comprising dialogues between two speakers from movie scripts.
+In our work, we associated the characters with personality information, specifically the Myers–Briggs Type Indicator (MBTI) personality types, biography description and gender information.
 To account for the diversity in the way a biography can be expressed, we generate two alternative paraphrases for every sentence in the biography, which have been incorporated into our dataset.
 More details on the creation of the dataset can be found in our paper.

 <p align="center">
   <img src="imgs/persona_pic.png" width="400" alt="Persona Picture">